olywoolsey/Notes/Semester3/COMP2912-SoftwareEngineeringPrinciples/Analysis and Design.md

 - well integrated
 - flexible for the future
 ## Iterative Requirement Analysis
-Create overall use cases then specify on later itterations
+Create overall use cases then specify on later iterations
 1. Obvious Use Cases
 2. Extra Use Cases, simple case descriptions
 3. Structured Use Cases, structures Use Case descriptions, Prototypes